Welcome to the Southwestern Commission

 Southwestern North Carolina continues to change rapidly, and as the population increases, so does demand on local government to provide the needed services and infrastructure.
 The Southwestern Commission remains on the leading edge of this growth, providing expertise in land use planning, economic and workforce development, and elderly services.
 Our work, and your love of this region, ensure that regional growth occurs in a healthy and sustainable manner that benefits us all.

 The Southwestern Commission is seeking the professional services of a qualified consultant to conduct a Community Broadband Assessment for the seven western counties of North Carolina.
 For detailed RFP, please visit the link below.
-Proposals are due by July 6th, 2017 at 5:00 pm.
+Deadline for proposals has been extended to July 10th, 2017 at 5:00 pm.

 The work of the Area Agency on Aging encompasses various topics that affect our older adults and their caregivers.
 One area that has been a focus of the AAA has been dementia sensitivity training, primarily offered for those who provide care for older adults who might be suffering from dementia, including family members and extending all the way to Emergency Medial Services personnel.